apache/sedona/docs/api/sql/Optimizer.md

 This also works for distance join.
 You first need to use `ST_Buffer(geometry, distance)` to wrap one of your original geometry column.
 If your original geometry column contains points, this `ST_Buffer` will make them become circles with a radius of `distance`.

 Since the coordinates are in the longitude and latitude system, so the unit of `distance` should be degree instead of meter or mile.
 You can get an approximation by performing `METER_DISTANCE/111000.0`, then filter out false-positives.
+Note that this might lead to inaccurate results if your data is close to the poles or antimeridian.

 In a nutshell, run this query first on the left table before Step 1.
 Please replace `METER_DISTANCE` with a meter distance.
 In Step 1, generate S2 IDs based on the `buffered_geom` column.
 Then run Step 2, 3, 4 on the original `geom` column.